PostHog/posthog.com/contents/tutorials/one-time-feature-flags.md

 Sometimes you want to show users a component or some content only once.
 You use a field in their user model or store it locally, but this can get messy fast.
 It also might prevent you from changing it remotely.
 A better way to do this is a feature flag that changes once a user completes what you want.

-In this tutorial, we show how to set up a one-time feature flag by building a basic Express.js API that provides one response on the first request, and a different one on subsequence requests.
+In this tutorial, we show how to set up a one-time feature flag using PostHog by building a basic Express.js API that provides one response on the first request, and a different one on subsequence requests.

 ## Creating our Express app